 Transfer Processing Time: 14 days

-For example, a balance transfer can lead to a high … read full answercredit utilization rate.
-Generally, you’ll want to use up less than 30% of a card’s credit limit.
-A balance transfer can wind up consuming much more than that, which isn’t great for your credit score.
+It’s best to use less than 30% of a credit card’s credit limit.
+However, a balance transfer can wind up consuming much more than that, which isn’t great for your credit score.

 The amount that you can transfer to a credit card depends on the credit limit you’re approved for.
 A balance transfer entails using your new credit card to pay off a debt owed on another account, usually a credit card from a different issuer.
 So you can generally transfer as much as your available credit – your limit, minus amounts owed – will allow.… read full answer